tiagoAry15/tiagoAry15/README.md

 ## Hi, Tiago here!
 Just a Software Developer dreaming big
 - 🎓 Graduated in Computer Science from the University of Fortaleza
 - 💻 Back End Developer focused on creating scalable solutions
-- 🇺🇸 Fluent in English
+- 🇺🇸 Good english fluency

 ---